 Our Hazardous Waste Management Program made great strides in reducing the overall amount of hazardous waste requiring disposal.
-MCB Butler has critical recycling and reuse programs that reduce both waste and its associated disposal costs.
-During FY16 and FY17, these programs resulted in cost avoidances totaling more than \$903,000.
-In FY16 and FY17, our in-house coolant-recycling program re-formulated 233 drums of coolant for customer reuse resulting in a cost savings of over \$185,000 to Marine Corps units.
+MCB Butler has critical recycling and reuse programs that reduce both waste and its associated disposal costs, and generate revenue for the QRP.
+During FY18 alone, these programs resulted in disposal cost avoidances totaling more than \$950,000 and generated more than \$123,000 for MCB Butler's QRP.
+In FY18, our in-house coolant-recycling program re-formulated 9,773 gallons of used coolant for customer reuse resulting in a cost savings of over \$120,000 - \$52,000 in savings to Marine Corps units and \$68,000 in avoided disposal costs.
 This program significantly reduces off-site transfers, minimizes risks to the environment, and protects local communities.

-The MCB Butler Hawker Battery Reuse Program rejuvenated and returned, free of charge, to units for reuse 508 batteries during FY16 and FY17.
-This generated a total cost savings of approximately \$172,000 through the significant reduction of new battery purchases.
-The skilled efforts of our waste handling technicians recouped 70% of waste batteries turned-in.
-The program has been so successful that no conditioned battery has made its way back through the waste disposal process.
+The MCB Butler Hawker Battery Reuse Program rejuvenated and returned, free of charge, to units for reuse, 201 batteries during FY17.
+This generated a total cost savings of approximately \$67,000 through the significant reduction of new battery purchases.

 During FY17, MCB Butler awarded new shop-rag and parts washer service contracts.
 These two new contracts reduce both the exposure to hazardous chemicals and the amount of hazardous wastes generated by both activities.
-The new shop-rag contract services 105 shops across MCB Butler and recycles over 550,000 rags per month.
-The new parts washer contract services 85 shops, and replaces their solvent-base parts washers with new bio-remediating parts washers.
+The new shop-rag contract services 108 shops across MCB Butler and recycles over 550,000 rags per month.
+The new parts washer contract services 88 shops, and replaces their solvent-base parts washers with new bio-remediating parts washers.